advanced-go/postgresql/README.md

 }
 ~~~

-Resiliency for PostgresSQL database client calls is provided by an agent and controller types.
+Resiliency and access logging for PostgresSQL database client calls is provided by an agent and controller types.

 [rgriesemer]: <https://www.youtube.com/watch?v=0ReKdcpNyQg>